billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Where Peq is the power (in watts) of a fully equipped wireline network equipment with all its line cards working in a specific profile/state.

-Metric for wireless access technologies
+Metric for wireless access technologies:

-The proposed energy efficiency metric at RF (Radio-Frequency) unit level is:
+The proposed energy efficiency metric at RF (Radio-Frequency) unit level is

                          EErfu = Eoutput/Erfu

 Where Eoutput is daily RF output energy consumption [Wh] under different load Erfu is daily RF units energy consumption [Wh] under different load.

-Metric for routers and Ethernet switches
+Metric for routers and Ethernet switches:

-The proposed metric for router and Ethernet switches is:
+The proposed metric for router and Ethernet switches is

                         EER = Ti/Pw [Mbit/s/W]

 Where Ti is weighted throughput, Pw is weighted power (energy consumption rate)

-Metric for small network devices
+Metric for small network devices:

 The metrics adopted for small networking devices intended for home/domestic or small office use is